modernice/goes/docs/reference/architecture.md

 Bus.Publish / Startup Replay
             │
             ▼
-       Saga Service
+     Workflow Service
             │
             ▼
-   Load/Create Saga Aggregate
+ Load/Create Workflow Aggregate
             │
             ▼
-     Record Saga Events
+   Record Workflow Events
             │
             ▼
        Store.Insert
             │
+            ▼
+      Effect Runtime
      ┌──────┴──────┐
      │             │
      ▼             ▼
-Command Worker   Timeout Worker
-     │             │
-     ▼             ▼
 command.Bus     timeout fired event
  Dispatch            │
      │               ▼
-     └──────────► Saga Service
+     └──────────► Workflow Service
 ```

 ### Step by step

-**1. Domain events are published or replayed.** Saga trigger events usually arrive through the event bus.
-On startup, the saga runtime can also replay recent trigger events from the event store.
+**1. Domain events are published or replayed.** Workflow trigger events usually arrive through the event bus.
+On startup, the workflow runtime can also replay recent trigger events from the event store (opt-in via `workflow.Config.TriggerReplayWindow`).

-**2. The runtime correlates the event to a saga instance.** A saga definition maps the event to a saga UUID with a correlator such as `saga.AggregateID()`.
+**2. The runtime correlates the event to a workflow instance.** A workflow definition maps the event to a workflow UUID with a correlator such as `workflow.ByAggregateID` or `workflow.ByKey(...)`.

-**3. The runtime loads or creates the saga aggregate.** Start handlers can create new saga instances.
+**3. The runtime loads or creates the workflow aggregate.** Start handlers can create new workflow instances.
 Reaction handlers only run for existing instances.

-**4. The handler records durable saga events.** Saga handlers do not execute side effects inline.
-They record lifecycle changes, command requests, and timeouts in the saga stream.
+**4. The handler records durable workflow events.** Workflow handlers do not execute side effects inline.
+They record lifecycle changes, command requests, and timeouts in the workflow stream — atomically together with the ID of the trigger event, which makes trigger handling exactly-once.

-**5. Saga state is saved.** The saga aggregate is persisted through the event store like any other aggregate.
+**5. Workflow state is saved.** The workflow aggregate is persisted through the event store like any other aggregate.

-**6. Background workers execute pending effects.** One worker dispatches pending commands through `command.Bus`.
-Another tracks active timeouts and emits timeout-fired events when due.
+**6. The effect runtime executes pending effects.** It dispatches pending commands through `command.Bus` and fires active timeouts when due.
+Before executing an effect, it re-fetches the workflow and verifies the effect is still pending — periodic resyncs from the event store let any service instance take over the effects of a crashed one.

-**7. Timeout firing re-enters the saga.** A timeout-fired event follows the same trigger path as an external event, which keeps timeout handling durable and replayable.
+**7. Timeout firing re-enters the workflow.** A timeout-fired event follows the same trigger path as an external event, which keeps timeout handling durable and replayable.

 Key properties of the model:

-- Saga side effects are durable and asynchronous.
+- Workflow side effects are durable and asynchronous.
-- Command and timeout effects are at-least-once.
+- Trigger events are handled exactly once; command and timeout effects are at-least-once.
-- Saga state survives crashes because it is rebuilt from events.
+- Workflow state survives crashes because it is rebuilt from events.
-- The saga package coordinates workflows, but it does not replace aggregate consistency rules.
+- The workflow package coordinates processes, but it does not replace aggregate consistency rules.

 ## The Read Path